cwcentral/CarND-PID-Control-Project/README.md

 ## Tuning

 In tuning the PID controller, I started with the Proportional gain, tuning to a value that keeps the car on a straight section of road, the bridge area.
+Basically see if bang-bang only control can keep the car on the road.

 I started with Kp = 0.01 and increased the value until the car started oscillating constantly, but where the oscillating did not increase/amplify.
 The final Kp was 0.1.